mzivic7/endcord/configuration.md

     Width of channel tree in characters.
 - `extra_window_height = 6`
     Height of extra window drawn above status line.
 Window title line not included.
+- `member_list_width = 20`
+    Width of member list.
+It wont be drawn if remaining screen width for chat is less than 32 characters.
 - `format_message = "[%timestamp] <%username> | %content %edited"`
     Formatting for message base string.
 See [format_message](#format_message) for more info.
 - `format_newline = "                       %content"`